tlawrence3/tSFM/README.md

 ```

 # Quickstart tutorial
-As a quick introduction to the functionality of of tSFM we will be utilizing the data from:
+As a quick introduction to the functionality of tSFM we will be utilizing data from:

 [Kelly, P., F. Hadi-Nezhad, D. Y. Liu, T. J. Lawrence, R. G. Linington, M. Ibba, and D. H. Ardell.
 2020.
 Targeting tRNA-synthetase interactions towards novel therapeutic discovery against eukaryotic pathogens.
 PLOS Neglected Tropical Diseases 14: e0007983.](https://doi.org/10.1371/journal.pntd.0007983)

-1. Recreating the function logos for the human tRNA data.
-This directory contains all of the aligned tRNA sequences used for analysis in Kelly et al. 2020.
+1. tSFM may be used to analyze any protein or RNA families.
+Let us recreate function logos for the human tRNA data.

-   1. First we need to change into the example data directory
+   1. First we need to change into the example data directory.
+This directory contains all of the aligned tRNA sequences used for analysis in Kelly *et al.* 2020.
     ```shell
     cd Kelly2020_data
     ```

-   2. To create single site and basepair function logos for the human tRNA data using the NSB entropy estimator we can use this command:
+   2. To create single site and basepair RNA function logos for the human tRNA data we can use this command:
     ```shell
-    tsfm -e NSB -x 5 -c tRNA_L_skel_Leish.sites74.struct.cove --logo -p 10 HOMO/HOMO
+    tsfm -e NSB -x 1 -c tRNA_L_skel_Leish.sites74.struct.cove --logo -p 10 HOMO/HOMO
     ```

-   3. Lets break this command down so we can understand the options
+   3. Let us break this command down so we can understand the options:

       a.
-The below `-e` option sets the entropy estimator to NSB.
-This can also be set to `Miller` to use the Miller-Madow estimator.
+The below `-e` option sets the entropy estimator to the Bayesian estimator NSB (which is the default).
+This can also be set to the older and more inaccurate Miller-Madow estimator with argument `Miller`.
         ```shell
         -e NSB
         ```
       b.
-The `-x` option indicates the maximum sample size for the calculation of the exact entropy correction.
-Correction values can be feasibly calculated for sample sizes up to ~16.
+The `-x` option indicates the maximum sample size for the calculation of the exact entropy correction (larger sample sizes use the estimator set with the `-e` option).
+Correction values can feasibly be calculated for sample sizes up to ~16, but the NSB estimator is preferred except for the smallest sample sizes.
         ```shell
-        -x 5
+        -x 1
         ```
       c.
-The `-c` option provides the path to the file containing the secondary structure annotation in cove format.
-This is required for basepair function logos and can be provided in `inferenal`, `cove`, or `text` format.
-These format as described in below in Appendix section.
+The `-c` option provides the path to the file containing the
+      secondary structure annotation in cove format for RNA input
+      files.
+This is required for basepair function logos and can be
+      provided in `infernal`, `cove`, or `text` formats.
+These formats
+      are described in below in the Appendix section.
+The secondary
+      structure annotation must conform to and encode the RNA
+      structural alignment common to the input alignment files and
+      usually must be prepared together with them.
         ```shell
         -c tRNA_L_skel_Leish.sites74.struct.cove
         ```
       d.
-The below option indicates that we want graphic output of function logos.
-If we excluded this option, tSFM would only produce the text output file.
+The below option indicates that we want graphical output of function logos in EPS format.
+If we excluded this option, tSFM would only produce the text output file with statistics on tRNA CIFs.
         ```shell
         --logo
         ```
-      c.
+      e.
 The `-p` option indicates the number of processor cores we want to utilize during the calculations.
 Below we have indicated we want to use 10 cores.
         ```shell
         -p 10
         ```

-      e.
-Lastly, the below argument provides the path and prefix to the alignment files containing our tRNA sequences.
-For function/ID/KLD logos tSFM expects alignments partitioned into "taxa" by the prefix and functional class by the postfix.
-For example, in the `HOMO` directory, we have the alignement file `HOMO_A.aln`, which the prefix `HOMO` indicates the "taxa" and the postfix `_A` indicates the alignment file contains sequences for the Alanine functional class.
+      f.
+Lastly, the below argument provides the path and clade prefix
+      to the input alignment files containing our tRNA
+      sequences.
+Multiple sets of input files for multiple clades can
+      be processed at the same time by providing multiple
+      arguments. tSFM expects input alignment files in ClustalW
+      format, all named with a common prefix corresponding to their
+      clade followed by a distinct one-letter symbol for the
+      functional class of sequences in the alignment, separated by an
+      underscore character.
+For example, in the `HOMO` directory, we
+      have multiple alignment files including `HOMO_A.aln`, in which
+      the prefix `HOMO` indicates the clade and the postfix `_A`
+      indicates the alignment file containing sequences for the
+      tRNA-Ala functional class.
         ```shell
         HOMO/HOMO
         ```

+    4. For each clade on input, tSFM produces a text output file in
+    the same directory where the program is run.
+This command produces
+    the output file `HOMO_CIFs.txt`, more generally
-   4. The text output of this command is `HOMO_CIFs.txt`, named as `<cladename>_CIFs.txt`.
-This file has two sections for paired-site features and single site features.
-An example of a record from  each of these two sections is shown below.
+    `<clade-prefix>_CIFs.txt`.
+The text output file has two sections, one for
+    paired-site features and one for single-site features.
+An example
+    of a record from each of these two sections is shown below.

        a.
-The record from the first table shows at feature `(0, 72)AU`: the number of sequences sharing this features in column `N`, the total hight of the stack (in bits) from function logo of state `AU` at coordinate `(0,72)` in column `info`, the p-value of the calculated info in column `p-value` and the significance of the pvalue in the next column (this column is names with the method used for multiple test correction for significance calculations).
-Also, the last column shows a list of information for each tRNA class at feature `(0, 72)AU` with the format `<class>:<symbol-height>:<pvalue>:<BH>` which refers to the tRNA functional class single letter symbol, the hight of the symbol within the stack, the pvalue and the significance, respectively.
+The first record in the output file is for feature `(0,
+       72)AU`: the number of sequences sharing this features is in column
+       `N`, the total information (the total height of the stack (in bits) from function logo
+       of feature `AU` at coordinate `(0,72)`) is in column `info`, the
+       p-value of the calculated info is in column `p-value` and the
+       multiple-test corrected significance of the p-value is in the next column (this column is
+       named with the method used for multiple test correction for
+       significance calculations).
+Also, the last column shows a list
+       of information for each tRNA class at feature `(0, 72)AU` with
+       the format `<class>:<symbol-height>:<pvalue>:<BH>` which refers
+       to the tRNA functional class single letter symbol, the height of
+       the symbol within the stack, the p-value and the corrected significance value,
+       respectively.

          #bp |	coord	| state	| N |	info	|p-value|	BH|class:height:p-value:BH
          :-: | :-: | :-: | :--: | :-: | :-: | :-: | :-: